 “A young fellow once said to me, ‘I will never farm.’
 He said he doesn’t know how farmers stay mentally stable or find the will to carry on.”

 The key to success lies in perseverance.
 “That makes it possible to push through all the challenges and failures.
 Understand this, you plant money to get money.
 And sometimes you are not even sure if it will produce a yield.

 “You don’t know what will happen.
-As farmers we are servants of the weather, when it rains, then all will be well, but when there are no rains then you will face hardships.”
+As farmers we are servants of the weather.
+When it rains, all will be well, but when there are no rains you will face hardships.”